Profichefsorn77/Pump.fun-Auto/README.md

 Proper configuration of a **Lookup Table Address (LUT)** is required for optimizing transaction execution.
 This ensures smooth token trading and efficient use of the Solana blockchain.

 ### **Automated Pool Detection**
-The bot automatically detects new token pools on **Raydium** and purchases tokens from these newly created liquidity pools without user intervention.
+The bot automatically detects new token pools and purchases tokens from these newly created liquidity pools without user intervention.
 This ensures the bot is always ready to act on fresh market opportunities.

 ### **Jito Integration for Rapid Transaction Processing**
 Integrated with the **Jito block engine**, the bot ensures rapid and efficient transaction processing, enabling quick execution of token purchases and sales within the same block.